 Following the adoption of the General Plan Update and certification of the GP EIR, future discretionary actions include specific plan updates and amendments and zone changes to provide consistency with the General Plan.
 Therefore, the City is updating seven existing specific plans and creating one new specific plan to align with and implement the updated General Plan.
 The specific plan updates focus on establishing neighborhood-specific design and land-use goals resulting in new development standards and guidelines that will help shape the City's major commercial and mixed-use areas.
-The Central District Specific Plan (CDSP) is one of the seven existing specific plans to be updated as part of the General Plan Implementation Program.
+The Lamanda Park Specific Plan (LPSP) is the one new specific plan to be created as part of the General Plan Implementation Program.